Abortion in Colorado: Abortion access and legal battles

-Between 1982 and 1992, the number of abortion clinics in the state decreased by fourteen, going from 73 in 1982 to 59 in 1992.
-In 2014, there were 21 abortion clinics in the state.
-In 2014, 78% of the counties in the state did not have an abortion clinic.
+In 2014, there were 21 abortion clinics in the state, and 78% of the counties in the state did not have an abortion clinic.
 That year, 27% of women in the state aged 15 – 44 lived in a county without an abortion clinic.

+In 2008, Kristine Burton and Michael Burton of Colorado for Equal Rights jointly proposed the Colorado Amendment 48 initiative.
+Colorado Right to Life supported the amendment.
+There was bipartisan opposition.
+The text would have amended the definition of a person to "any human being from the moment of fertilization".
+This definition would have applied to all sections of Colorado law, thus giving a fetus the equal rights of life, liberty, and property as a fully developed, born person would.
+On November 4, 2008, the initiative was turned down by 73.2 percent of the voters.

+Colorado Proposition 115 was a 2020 ballot initiative preventing abortion after 22 weeks unless the pregnancy endangered the mother's life.
+Performing an abortion after 22 weeks would have become a Class 1 misdemeanor.
+On November 3, 2020, Colorado voters rejected Proposition 115, with 59% of voters opposed to the initiative.

 In March 2016, there were 21 Planned Parenthood clinics in the state.
-After Planned Parenthood of the Rocky Mountains switched from directly billing women to directly billing Medicaid in 2016, they ran into funding bills as Medicaid has low reimbursement rates.
-Consequently, they were forced to close two clinics in Colorado and one in Wyoming in July 2017.
+After Planned Parenthood of the Rocky Mountains switched from directly billing women to directly billing Medicaid in 2016, it ran into funding bills as Medicaid has low reimbursement rates.
+Consequently, it was forced to close two clinics in Colorado and one in Wyoming in July 2017.
 In 2017, there were nineteen Planned Parenthood clinics, of which eleven offered abortion services, in a state with a population of 1,278,937 women aged 15–49.

+In 2019, women in Colorado were eligible for temporary disability as a result of abortion or miscarriage.